 Routing numbers, also known as ABA transit numbers, identify specific federal- and state-chartered financial institutions so that when people conduct banking transactions, their money goes to the right place.
 The American Bankers Association established the ABA number in 1910.

-Each routing number is comprised of nine digits that serve as an identifying code for financial transactions.
+Each routing number is comprised of nine digits.
 The first four digits comprise the Federal Reserve routing symbol, the next four comprise the ABA institution identifier and the last represents a mathematical calculation that verifies the accuracy of the routing number.